 A Toronto-based advertising executive has built a thoroughly detailed account of a historic space mission for the world to explore online.
-Ben Feist, vice-president of technology at advertising agency Taxi, has spent over four years building Apollo17.org, a website that allows viewers to explore the last NASA moon landing in real time.
+Ben Feist, vice-president of technology at advertising agency TAXI, has spent over four years building Apollo17.org, a website that allows viewers to explore the last NASA moon landing in real time.
 The site features 300 hours of audio, 22 hours of video and more than 4,200 photos of the mission, which can be viewed as if it were happening in real time.

 Feist felt it was important to pay tribute to the historic 1972 event, as it was the last manned mission to the moon.
 It’s also the only mission where a scientist was sent to the moon.
 Jack Schmitt was a geologist whose work helped define the moon itself.
 Feist refers to it as the “crown jewel of the whole program,” as it’s the longest mission with the most samples collected and the one with the most time spent on the moon’s surface.

-Feist approached the project as a hobby, digitizing all the typewritten manuscripts and gathering and listening to the entire audio recordings to make sure they were accurate to the manuscripts.
+Feist approached the project as a hobby, digitizing all the typewritten transcripts and gathering and listening to the entire audio recordings to make sure they were accurate to the transcripts.
 Though he was close to giving up, he persevered during his free time.